byterubpay/byterub-site/_posts/2017-11-25-logs-for-the-Community-meeting-held-on-2017-11-25.md

 **\<rehrar>** I wonder if there's any way we can turn this into a net positive
 **\<msvb-lab>** mattcode: So you believe having a group of support crew is not effective, but maybe a specially labeled web page right?
 **\<serhack>** yep
-**\<mattcode>** yeah I think that would be better. right now they end up in #monero-pools and just end up getting ignored or abused
+**\<mattcode>** yeah I think that would be better. right now they end up in #byterub-pools and just end up getting ignored or abused
 **\<DaveyJones>** i think thats a solution
 **\<serhack>** why should we spend efforts on websites when the default password is admin ?
 **\<sgp>** It's good to at least have something serhack.
 Some of these attacks are more complex, or from an internal employee
 **\<ErCiccione>** Honestly i don't like the idea of the page on the website, i prefer the idea of the team
-**\<mattcode>** rehrar: the positive is that monero has a high network hashrate that doesn't dip when the price dips. i don't have any numbers but when ETN became (briefly) more profitable to mine than XMR, the XMR net hash barely dropped
+**\<mattcode>** rehrar: the positive is that byterub has a high network hashrate that doesn't dip when the price dips. i don't have any numbers but when ETN became (briefly) more profitable to mine than XMR, the XMR net hash barely dropped
 **\<serhack>** yep, we should setup a tutorial/website
 **\<rehrar>** I mean turning the third-party server getting hacked into a positive for the administrator.
 I mean obviously it's not a positive thing...
 **\<rehrar>** but through education and stuff